Overflow shelter guests feel unwelcomed by hotel staff and city services

 Taylor-Lowe added that the housing applications process is the same at D.C.
 General, and that families with severe hardship are eligible for help with application costs.

 “All my fears are coming to fruition.
 They don’t want to help us.
 They don’t care about us.
 They don’t care about the fact that all of D.C. is expensive to live in.
 Most of us in the shelter don’t have high school diplomas.
 Some of us barely know how to read or write.
 We don’t have degrees, so what job we do get is minimum wage.
 Minimum wage does not pay for rent in D.C.,” Candy said.

 Days Inn Hotel on New York Avenue NE is one of two hotels that have been used by the city as overflow shelter since 2010.
 Today, they are both used solely for overflow shelter placements and the city has had to find additional hotels where shelter residents and guests stay together.
 Image courtesy of Google Street View

 The hotel is also not conducive to raising children.
 Monitors do nightly curfew checks to make sure everyone is in the room.
 Candy said that at her hotel they bang on doors and wake the children with noise and flashlights.

-The curfew is continuous across the board and is in place to keep families safe and ensure children are where they are supposed to be, according to Williams.
+The curfew is in place to keep families safe and ensure children are where they are supposed to be, according to Williams.
 “If you maintain where you are supposed to be we don’t have to worry about crime.”